anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 	/images/hunabku.jpg
 {% endcapture %}
 {% include gallery images=images caption="" cols=3 %}
-We can begin to understand the reasons for the limitations the egocentric “I” notion that distorts the pure reflection of Hunab Ku, the godhead, in the human mind by examining the spiritual heart.
-Within the spiritual heart or Anahata
+By examining the spiritual heart we can begin to understand the reasons for the limitations the egocentric “I” notion that distorts the pure reflection of Hunab Ku, or "Shiva" in Indian tantra, in the human mind.
+Within the Anahata Vortex exist the roots of our divided and fragmented modern consciousness but also the qualities of compassion, understanding and unity with the true
-Vortex exist the roots of our divided and fragmented modern consciousness but also the qualities of compassion, understanding and unity with the true “I” within.
-Pluma Blanca explained that all of the expressions of the so- called “vortexs” are balanced by the spiritual heart, what yogis call the Anahata Chakra.
+“I” within.
+Pluma Blanca explained that all of the expressions of the so-called “vortexs” are balanced by the spiritual heart, what yogis call the Anahata Chakra.

 I prefer to use the term “vortex” instead of “chakra.”
 The traditional concept of the Anahata chakra is a lotus with 12 petals.
+Each
-Each “petal” is a vortex spiraling out of the greater vortex or “lotus,” like many small tornadoes that group together to form one giant vortex.
+“petal” is a vortex spiraling out of the greater vortex or “lotus,” like many small tornadoes that group together to form one giant vortex.
 These petals or minor vortexes are known as vrttis- vortexes of mental energy.
 These vrttis vibrate the entire mind and body and qualify them so as to express particular states of thought and emotion.
 Vrttis are the fundamental intelligence behind our thoughts and feelings, the hidden programming of human cognitive and emotional life.
 The Anahata Vortex is subtle like the higher vortexes with their finer, cognitive tendencies, but at the same time has grosser qualities like the lower vortexes that express more instinctual and egocentric tendencies.

 Up until the Anahata Vortex the human being is but a “raging bundle of desire in a dying animal,” to use the words of Yeats.
 It was said previously that the Manipura Vortex gives one an intimation of the infinite with its infinite desire for expansion, but falls short of the pure conception by projecting infinite desire on finite objects.
 The Manipura at the navel is still governed by ontological hunger with its accompanying cravings, demands, and impositions on the objective world.
 It can ask “how?” and then proceed to manipulate and maneuver the external world according to its internal desires, but it lacks the self-reflective conscience to ask “why?” or “what for?” in a deeply moral sense.
 The Manipura Vortex is balanced only when it is under the guidance of the more conscious and moral Anahata.
 It should be very clear to the reader that much of the present day ills in our materialistic and capitalistic pseudo-culture are due to the over activation and exploitation of the Manipura Vortex.